zinsmatt/starter-academic/content/home/experience.md

   I have worked on different projects involving 3D Reconstruction, SLAM, Sensor Calibration, Point Cloud Analysis, Texture Mapping and Satellite Imagery.
   * Algorithms development for different sensors: Kinect Azure or RealSense.
   * Contributions to [KWIVER](https://github.com/Kitware/kwiver), an open-source toolkit for Computer Vision.
-  * Development of the texture mapping part for a large research project about urban semantic 3D reconstruction from multi-view satellite imagery.
+  * Development of texture mapping algorithms for a large research project about urban semantic 3D reconstruction from multi-view satellite imagery.
 This work received the Best Paper Award at CVPR Workshop 2019.
   """